Logging

 and exc_logger

-,which are enabled by default.
-The other three: sqlalchemy
+, which are enabled by default.

 ,sqlalchemy_engine